-4.9.1 Effect of sea water condition
+4.9.1 Effect of Sea Water Condition

-The seawater condition involved preparing a saline solution resembling seawater in accordance with ASTM standards in the laboratory.
-Both geopolymer concrete (GPC) and conventional concrete specimens were immersed in the solution for an extended period.
-The GPC specimens were evaluated for weight loss and compressive strength at intervals of 6 weeks, 12 weeks, 18 weeks, and 24 weeks of exposure to the solution.
+The seawater condition was simulated by preparing a saline solution in the laboratory that mimics seawater, following ASTM standards.
+Specimens of both geopolymer concrete (GPC) and conventional concrete were immersed in the solution for an extended duration.
+The GPC specimens were analyzed for weight loss and compressive strength at intervals of 6 weeks, 12 weeks, 18 weeks, and 24 weeks of exposure.